 Norman T. Roule

-Norman T. Roule served for 34 years in the Central Intelligence Agency (CIA), managing numerous programs relating to the Middle East in the CIA’s Directorate of Operations.
+Norman T. Roule is a non-resident senior adviser with the Warfare, Irregular Threats, and Terrorism Program at the Center for Strategic and International Studies (CSIS).
+Mr. Roule served for 34 years in the Central Intelligence Agency, managing numerous programs relating to the Middle East.
+Mr. Roule’s service in the CIA’s Directorate of Operations included roles as division chief and chief of station.
 He has held multiple senior intelligence assignments in Washington, as well as during over 15 years of overseas work.
-He served as the national intelligence manager for Iran at the Office of the Director of National Intelligence from November 2008 until September 2017.
+He served as the national intelligence manager for Iran (NIM-I) at the Office of the Director of National Intelligence from November 2008 until September 2017.
+As NIM-I, he was the principal intelligence community (IC) official responsible for overseeing national intelligence policy and activities related to Iran and Iran-related issues, to include IC engagement on these topics with senior policymakers in the National Security Council, the Department of State, the Department of Defense, and Congress.
 Mr. Roule received multiple national intelligence awards during his career.
-Mr. Roule works as a business consultant on Middle East political, security, economic, and energy issues, with an emphasis on the Gulf Cooperation Council states and Iran.
-Mr. Roule is currently a nonresident senior advisor at the Belfer Center for Science and International Affairs at the Harvard Kennedy School.
-He serves as a non-resident fellow at the George Mason University National Security Institute and an associate fellow at the Middle East Institute.
-He also serves as senior adviser to the Nuclear Threat Initiative.
-He is a regular contributor to the Cipher Brief.
+Mr. Roule currently works as a business consultant on Middle East political, security, military, economic, and energy issues with an emphasis on the Gulf Cooperation Council states and Iran.
+He maintains close contacts with regional political and economic leadership.
+Mr. Roule is currently a non-resident fellow at the Belfer Center for Science and International Affairs at the Harvard Kennedy School, a non-resident fellow at the George Mason University National Security Institute, and an Associate Fellow at the Middle East Institute.
+He also serves as senior adviser to the Counter Extremism Project, and United Against Nuclear Iran.
+He is a regular contributor to The Cipher Brief.